-A regular walk can cut your risk of major illness, shows researchFebruary 6th, 2013 in Health
+A regular walk can cut your risk of major illness, shows researchFebruary 6, 2013 in Medicine & Health / Health

 A regular walking routine significantly reduces the risk of Metabolic Syndrome, a condition which affects one in four people in the UK and can cause heart disease, strokes and cancer.